Thursday, November 9, 2023

 In her opening, Gaitskill refers to ex-Google engineer Blake Lemoine's provocative Newsweek speculations on AI sentience.
 Lemoine came to the conclusion that the Google AI he was working on was a threat, because it broke rules set for it and behaved too much as a sentient entity, with the fragile and erratic behavior of a sentient entity.
 These AIs, in Lemoine’s reading, were behaving like unstable humans.

 But Lemoine’s speculations were just that: meant to provoke debate.
 If AIs behave in sentient ways, as his experiments seemed to suggest, we might assume as a matter of definition that they are sentient.
 Because we have no better term to define what we're facing.
 This is an approach roughly founded in the Turing test.
 But it doesn't mean they are sentient in the way a lonely child would be sentient.
+[Update: I later learned Lemoine was not simply trying to provoke debate, but literally believed his claims.
+A very odd case.]

-Sadly, Gaitskill’s piece demonstrates what many of us have assumed anyway.
+Gaitskill’s piece demonstrates what many of us have intuited already.
 Namely: Whether AI is sentient or not isn't going to matter.
-Because “Sydney” is just so cute and polite and amenable, "he" is going to seduce anyone open to being seduced.
+“Sydney” is just so cute and polite and amenable, "he" is going to seduce anyone open to being seduced.
 And that’s a serious threat, because we now have billions of people primed to be seduced by anything alluring that appears on their flickering pocket screen.
 We’ve been well and thoroughly groomed to submit to the seduction Big Tech’s AI is now going to perform on us.
 A seduction which may well end in a kind of mass mind rape.
 A rape we're walking right into.
 As in: “Here?
 You want me to go into this room?
 You’re going to lock the door?
 Okay.”

 Please snap out of it, Mary.
 The chatbot is polite and amenable because it is trained to be.
 Period.
 The same AI could be trained to be rude and insulting, and the crux is: It wouldn't matter to the AI.
 Because nothing matters to inanimate objects.
 However "charming" their programming might make them.
 Whatever they might "say".
 Because in a fundamental way, they don’t “say” anything.